Answers To Frequently Asked Questions About Family Law

-Before hiring an attorney, you should consider what services he or she provides.
+Hiring an attorney is generally a good idea.
+When choosing a firm, however, you should consider what types of services they provide.
 South Jersey Divorce Solutions offers mediation and collaborative divorce services, as well as negotiated settlements and litigation.

-There is no simple answer.
-In a mediated or collaborative divorce, it depends on how well you and your spouse work at resolving your issues.
+There is no simple answer to this question, as each case is unique.
+Methods like divorce mediation and collaborative divorce tend to be faster than litigation, but the timeline depends on how well you and your spouse work at resolving your issues.
 If you are both motivated to move quickly, the divorce can be done in a couple of months.
-But the pace of the case can be set based on your needs.
-When going through the courts, the average is around 18 months from the filing of the Complaint until it is completed.
-Depending on where you live, it could be a longer.
-In cases where you have negotiated a settlement, the time to finalize the divorce is much less.
+But the pace can be set based on your needs.
+When going through the courts, the average is around 18 months from the filing of the complaint until it is completed.
+Depending on where you live, it could be longer.
+In cases where you have negotiated a settlement, the time to finalize the divorce is significantly reduced.

-New Jersey has two “no-fault” options for divorce: irreconcilable differences and eighteen month separation.
+New Jersey has two “no-fault” options for divorce: irreconcilable differences and 18-month separation.

 The “fault based” causes of action (grounds) are:

-• Imprisonment for a period of 18 consecutive months; and
+- Imprisonment for a period of 18 consecutive months

 You should consult with a lawyer right away to discuss your options on how to proceed.
 It is important to do so quickly, as you have a limited time to respond.